- What is vinyl decking?

 No - Duradek is not a DIY product.
 Duradek is installed by a network of fully trained applicators.
 They are trained in waterproofing techniques and building codes to ensure you are getting the best quality installation available.
 For this reason we are able to offer the industries best warranty.

 It is best to clean your Duradek surface at least 4 times a year to maintain its appearance.
 You can use warm water with a mild soap and scrub it with a soft bristle brush.
 For more difficult stains you can dilute some household cleaner.
 Be sure not to let any chemicals sit on the vinyl surface and to rinse well with fresh water.
 See Duradek Care and Cleaning page for details.

-Duradek Ultra comes with a 10-year waterproofing warranty.
+Duradek Ultra comes with a 15-year waterproofing warranty that has 3 levels of protection - Waterproofing, Appearance, and Workmanship.
 Our warranty is available for you to review in its entirety.